Traditionally, there have been two general ways of analyzing market data:

 Getting data is very similar to Pandas-datareader:

-After downloading the data it is always useful to save a local copy for further work, as generating online query every time data is required may be very time consuming for larger data sets eg. 100 tickers.
+After downloading the data it is always useful to save a local copy for further work, as generating an online query every time data is required may be very time-consuming for larger data sets eg. 100 tickers.

 After securing an own copy of the data, we can quickly read it in using pandas: